 The Note 9 still feels modern from top to bottom — improvements in the Note 10 are marginal.

 When you compare the Note 9's hardware, screen, specs, and capabilities to the rest of the market at this price, there aren't many places where it falls behind.
-It doesn't offer a wide-angle rear camera, which is a popular addition nowadays, but its general performance and battery life will be right on par.
+It doesn't offer a wide-angle rear camera, which is a popular addition nowadays, but its general, performance and battery life will be right on par.
 Plus, it still has a headphone jack, which is a modern rarity.

 But question whether you need the S Pen

-If you don't need an S Pen, you're better off buying a Galaxy S9+ and saving even more.
+If you don't need an S Pen, you're better off buying a Galaxy S10+ instead.

-A big S Pen-toting phone at a notable discount.
+A big S Pen-toting phone at a notable discount

 We may earn a commission for purchases using our links.
 Learn more.